Is Mango Good For You?

 Useful in Burns

-The ashes of mango leaves is a good remedy for burns.
+The ash of mango leaves is a good remedy for burns.

 Home Remedy for Diarrhea